Sugar Skull Tattoos

 - Black & Grey Sugar Skull Tattoos

-Black and grey sugar skull tattoos can be symbolic of the grief or pain that is felt at the loss of a loved one.
+Black and grey sugar skull tattoos can be symbolic of the grief that is felt at the loss of a loved one.

-Sugar skulls are meant to memorialize the dead and help them move on.
+Sugar skulls are meant to memorialize the lost one and help them move on.

 If you’re not ready to move on, you might stick to mourning colors of black and grey to express your pain at their loss before you were ready.